Digital asset custody: the ultimate step for institutional adoption

 Pure hot storage solutions (frequently “on-exchanges”) enable direct asset access and liquidity but are also more susceptible to the fraudulent exposure of the Private Keys.
 In fact, this custody solution is directly connected to the internet (therefore Private Keys are held “online”) and is often un-audited in-transparent setups, (the reason why they tremendously increase security risks from hackers, breaches, or internal theft) making it unreasonable for institutional investors only relying on this solution.

-Cold storage solutions are physically offline and disconnected from the internet.
+Cold storage digital asset custody solutions are physically offline and disconnected from the internet.
 From a security perspective, cold storage might sound perceivably more secure as they are less likely to be exposed to online hackers, however, it transfers the risk to a human-managed process.
 Additionally, a major drawback is the lack of accessibility (often >24h asset release time out of cold storage) and liquidity, which prevents professional investors from taking advantage of market fluctuations or participating in advanced Blockchain-protocol functionalities such as staking, harnessing the full potential of tokenized-securities.

 A warm storage custody solution, as the name might imply, offers the accessibility of hot storage solutions while providing cold storage security standards.
 The infrastructure is built in an online environment, unlocking the potential behind immediate asset accessibility and advanced Blockchain-protocol functionalities.
 To be able to provide this combination of both worlds, sophisticated banking-grade infrastructures are necessary.